Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\subsection{Basic requirements for the dynamics}
+\subsection{Basic Requirements for the Dynamics}

-\underline{\bf Homeostatic Principles}\\ Several considerations suggest that self-regulation via adaptive means, {\it viz} homeostatic principles, are widespread in the domain of life in general and for biological cognitive systems in particular.
+\runinhead{Homeostatic Principles} Several considerations suggest that self-regulation via adaptive means, viz homeostatic principles, are widespread in the domain of life in general and for biological cognitive systems in particular.

-\begin{itemize} \item There are concrete instances for neural algorithms, like the formation of topological neural maps, based on general, self-regulating feedback.
-An example is the topological map connecting the retina to the primary optical cortex. \item The number of genes responsible for the development of the brain is relatively low, perhaps a few thousands.
-The growth of about 100 billion neurons and of around $10^{15}$ synapses can only result in a functioning cognitive system if very general self-regulating and self-guiding algorithms are used. \item The strength and the number of neural pathways interconnecting different regions of the brain or connecting sensory organs to the brain may vary substantially during development or during lifetime, e.g.\ as a consequence of injuries.
-This implies, quite generally, that the sensibility of neurons to the average strength of incoming stimuli must be adaptive. \end{itemize} It is tempting to speak in this context of `target-oriented self-organization', since mere ``blind'', {\it viz} basic self-organizational processes might be insufficient tools for the successful self-regulated development of the brain in a first step and of the neural circuits in a second step.
+\begin{itemize} \item[--] There are concrete instances for neural algorithms, like the formation of topological neural maps, based on general, self-regulating feedback.
+An example is the topological map connecting the retina to the primary optical cortex. \item[--] The number of genes responsible for the development of the brain is relatively low, perhaps a few thousands.
+The growth of about 100 billion neurons and of around $10^{15}$ synapses can only result in a functioning cognitive system if very general self-regulating and self-guiding algorithms are used. \item[--] The strength and the number of neural pathways interconnecting different regions of the brain or connecting sensory organs to the brain may vary substantially during development or during lifetime, e.g.\ as a consequence of injuries.
+This implies, quite generally, that the sensibility of neurons to the average strength of incoming stimuli must be adaptive. \end{itemize} It is tempting to speak in this context of \qut{target-oriented self-organization}, since mere ``blind'', viz basic self-organizational processes might be insufficient tools for the successful self-regulated development of the brain in a first step and of the neural circuits in a second step.

-\underline{\bf Self-sustained dynamics}\\ Simple biological neural networks, e.g.\ the ones in most worms, just perform stimulus-response tasks.
+\runinhead{Self-Sustained Dynamics} Simple biological neural networks, e.g.\ the ones in most worms, just perform stimulus--response tasks.
 Highly developed mammal brains, on the other side, are not directly driven by external stimuli.
 Sensory information influences the ongoing, self-sustained neuronal dynamics, but the outcome cannot be predicted from the outside viewpoint.

-Indeed, the human brain is by-the-large occupied with itself and continously active even in the sustained absence of sensory stimuli.
-A central theme of cognitive system theory is therefore to formulate, test and implement the principles which govern the autonomous dynamics of a cognitive system.
+Indeed, the human brain is {on the whole} occupied with itself and continuously active even in the sustained absence of sensory stimuli.
+A central theme of cognitive {systems} theory is therefore to formulate, test and implement the principles {that} govern the autonomous dynamics of a cognitive system.